 Our studies and others clearly showed that response to treatment and overall survival in dogs and humans depended on the presence or absence of c-kit mutations.
 This also served as the first molecular targeted therapy established for canine cancer.
 The response to Toceranib – the dog equivalent of Gleevec in humans – is still studied, but whether the c-kit mutation status of dog patients is an important variable is still under investigation.

-NSTG: Matthew, how do you see pet owners playing a role in helping your group advanced cancer research that may benefit dogs as well as people?
+NSTG: Matthew, how do you see pet owners playing a role in helping your group advance cancer research that may benefit dogs as well as people?

 MB: I think we all have to remember that the dogs are the patients and the owners are the clients, and certainly over the past 20 years, we have been working with dog cancer specimens from literally thousands of dogs, each one of those specimens has been submitted to the lab at the request of the owners through the veterinarian.
 It never ceases to amaze me how, especially at times of great personal distress, dog owners have the courage to ask the veterinarians to take a piece of a tumor from their beloved companion and submit it to the NC State University or anywhere else so that the research community can investigate the specifics of that particular dog’s cancer.
 It is a very personal decision for dog owners, and it’s incredibly humbling when, in many cases, what we will learn from that particular specimen may not help that particular dog at all.
 But the dog owners know that by collecting data from numerous dogs, as a community, we can work together to find patterns that will help us to develop new ways to detect and hopefully identify new treatments for dogs in the future.